agapebondservant/tap-data/workshop/content/deploy-rabbitmq.md

 kubectl edit rabbitmqcluster rabbitcluster1 -n {{ session_namespace }}
 ```

-Next, comment out the **image** field - this will update the cluster by rebuilding it with the default OCI image for the operator.
+Comment out the **image** field - this will update the cluster by rebuilding it with the default OCI image for the operator.

 <font color="red">(<b>Discuss rolling upgrade</b>)</font>